Parents: How to Cope When Your Child Leaves for University

 In the same breath, you shouldn’t force yourself upon your child in a bid to spend more time together, even if you’d really like to see a bit more of them before they go.
 Remember that your child will likely be feeling anxious too, so too much attention could make them worry more.
 They’ll also want to spend as much as time as possible with friends before they head out of town, so you should stay respectful of their schedule and give them the space they need.

 Slyly sharing your tried-and-tested household tips will go a long way to alleviating your own fears about how well your child is going to cope with living independently.
 Wherever possible, offer them useful titbits on everything from cooking food to washing clothes, so that you’ve at least given them the basics on surviving without you.
+Sharing some budgeting tips will come in handy too, but don't turn it into a lecture.

 Moving day and its immediate aftermath can be challenging for you and your nearest and dearest, but there are things you can do personally that will make the university transition period easier for everyone.
 Here are our top tips.